frequency-chain/frequency/designdocs/user-handles.md

 ## Context and Scope

 The Frequency blockchain aims to provide a platform for broadcasting messages without the need for users to acquire tokens.
-To achieve this, we propose the creation of a user handle system that allows users to choose a unique handle and select a suffix from a set of options allowed by the chain.
+To achieve this, we propose the creation of a user handle ```registry``` system on frequency chain that allows users to choose a unique handle and select a suffix from a set of options allowed by the chain.
 The user handle system will also enforce guidelines to ensure that handles are user-friendly and easy to remember, as well as prevent misuse and abuse.

 The goal of this proposal is to enable users to create unique handles on the Frequency blockchain via mapping, making it more accessible for users to engage with the network.